jbayer01/MixedMessagesGroup/ProjectPlan.md

 * Node.js Setup on local computer

 ## Project Plan
 1. Everyone gets setup with Git and GitHub so that we can collaborate.
-Send me your Github username so that I can invite you to contribute.
+Send me your Github username so that I can invite you to contribute. - Done
 2. Agree on a project and its expected functionality.
-At the present the project is Mixed Message as defined in Codecademy.
-This can be changed if someone has a better idea.
+Done
 3. Create work packages, agree on completion dates and divide the tasks.
+    * The project will load as a webpage in a brower, not just node.js
+    * It will generate random fortune messages that will be displace each time the user clicks a buttom.
+    * The project will use js modules during the development to avoid merge conflicts.
+    * message.js will contain the function newMessage. - Phil
+    * main.js will have the event handler for the button. - Jeff
+    * index.html - Jeff
 4. Build the project.
 Collaborate and have fun.
 5. Review our work.
 6. Close the project.

 ## Project Deliverables
+1. Find and organize a team
-1. Attractive Readme File written in Markdown
+2. Readme File written in Markdown
-2. Create and agree on psuedo code and before writing javascript.
-3. Javascript File that runs on node.js.
+3. Agree on code structure
+4. Javascript module one for the messages, exports newMessage function
+5. Javascript file for event handler, calls module
-4. Code stored on GitHub.
+6. Code stored on GitHub.
+Development on local machines.

-## Workpackages - Responsible - Date
+## Workpackages - Responsible
-* Assemble a team - Jeff - TBD
+* Assemble a team - Jeff
-* Format project Documents -
-* Psuedo Code - Jeff / All -
+* Project Documents - Jeff
-* Code package 1 - Jeff -
+* index.html - Jeff
-* Code package 2 -
+* messages.js - Phil
-* Code package 3 -
+* main.js - Jeff
-* Manage Version Control - Jeff - NA
+* style.css - TBD